Mains

 At the very end, right before dinnertime, fold in the crispy bacon bits and slowly pour in the heavy cream.
 Stir gently and cook for a few minutes just to make sure everything warms through.

-If you’ll be enjoying the Cajun Spiced Shrimp along with this meal, place the shrimps on top of the maque choux and top with chopped green onions and parsley.
+If you’ll be enjoying the Creole Shrimp along with this meal, place the shrimp on top of the maque choux and top with chopped green onions and parsley.

 As mentioned, Cajun Corn Maque Choux makes for a great side dish as well!
-Simply omit the shrimp and follow all of the remaining instructions.
+Simply omit the Creole Shrimp and follow all of the remaining instructions.

 There are several other proteins that pair well with this dish besides shrimp!
 If shrimp isn’t your thing, consider one of these!